 - Jaipur is Rajasthan's capital and one of India's fastest-growing English-medium school markets — the majority of private CBSE and ICSE schools introduce phonics in LKG or UKG, with most using the Jolly Phonics programme (CBSE Academic).

-- Jaipur children from Hindi and Rajasthani-speaking homes face specific phoneme gaps — short English vowels, the 'th' sound, and the v/w distinction — that persist without targeted correction and that UK/US phonics programmes routinely miss.
+- Jaipur children from Hindi and Marwari-speaking homes face specific phoneme gaps — short English vowels, the 'th' sound, and the v/w distinction — that persist without targeted correction and that UK/US phonics programmes routinely miss.

 Phonics classes in Jaipur — what's available